kauvinlucas/maven-unicorn-challenge/docs/local-deploy.md

 python main.py
 ```

-Once deployed, to the http://localhost:8080 to see the dashboard.
+Once deployed, to the http://localhost:8080 in your browser to see the dashboard.